rusty-ecma/RESW/README.md

   - this will allow RESW to increase the fedility of the generated JS

 ## Contributing
-If you are interested in helping, I always appreciate the help.
+If you are interested in helping, it woud be appreciayed.
 At this point I would encourage you to look at improving RESS or RESSA before trying to find a way to contribut here.
-If you habe a contribution I ask that you please open an issue before digging too deep into it so we can both be on the same page.
+If you have a contribution I ask that you please open an issue before digging too deep into it so we can both be on the same page.

 ### Some places that would be great to see aome help
 - examples
-  - My imagination is only ao big, even just ideas for dev tools that might need a writer (that aren't a bable clone or js minifier) would be amazing
+  - My imagination is only so big, even just ideas for dev tools that might need a writer (that aren't a bable clone or js minifier) would be amazing
   - If you wanted to build a JS minifier I would be truely flattered